MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

     * **Zero-pad data**: Adds zero values when raw feature is missing
 2. **Processing Block => Spectral Analysis**: Extracting meaningful features from your data is crucial to building small and reliable machine learning models, and in Edge Impulse this is done through processing blocks.
 Here for the project we are using the **Spectral Analysis**.

-3. **Learning Block => Classfication**: After extracting meaningful features from the raw signal using signal processing, you can now train your model using a learning block.
-We are using **Classfication** Learning Block .
+3. **Learning Block => Classification**: After extracting meaningful features from the raw signal using signal processing, you can now train your model using a learning block.
+We are using **Classification** Learning Block .

 4. **Output Features:** Here we can see the output from the Impulse, it's will be the product of the ML prediction.
 Here we can see the values as "**Sitting**" , "**Standing**", "**Walking**".